Find Affordable College Courses

 Bridgeport, CT

 Our 2023 rankings named University of Bridgeport the most popular school in Connecticut for dental support services students working on their associate degree.
-UBridgeport is a small private not-for-profit school located in the medium-sized city of Bridgeport.
+UBridgeport is a small private not-for-profit school located in the city of Bridgeport.

 Women make up 95% of the dental support majors at the school.